brandendupont-mcw/second-cms/src/documentation-pages/staffing_caseload.md

 ---
 # Staffing & Caseload

-This dashboard presents information about staff capacity, caseload distribution, retention, and staff characteristics.
+This dashboard presents information about staff capacity, caseload distribution, and staff characteristics.

-**Why is this important?** To show how and why the office is spending its resources and to support staff recruitment.
+**Why is this important?**  Understanding how we staff our office helps to ensure that the office is spending its resources wisely, has enough people to be effective, and is supporting staff recruitment.

-## PPIs
+PPIs

 Below are a set of Prosecutorial Performance Indicators that provide additional context about staffing and caseloads.
-These indicators help the District Attorney ensure they optimize caseload distributions, staff diversity and retention, and data and clerical support. <br>
+These indicators help the District Attorney ensure they optimize caseload distributions and data and clerical support. <br>

 <br>